Acu-Yoga Exercises for Chakra Healing

 Unifying Heart Chakra

-If the heart center is excessively yang, then a person may be insensitive.
-If this chakra is too yin, one may be hypersensitive, or feel emptiness within the heart.
+If the heart center is excessive, then a person may be insensitive.
+If this chakra is depleted, one may be hypersensitive, or feel emptiness within the heart.
 When this chakra is blocked, a person may appear to be cold or inhibited in their life.
-Fourth Chakra governs joyfulness.
-It’s the master control center for balancing your emotions.
+Fourth Chakra governs joyfulness; it’s the master control center for balancing your emotions.

 Upper Chakras